rpoleski/MulensModel/developers_board.md

 ## Oct goals:
 1. Cassan 2008 parametrization
-2. Binary source - finish all high level functions
+2. triple lens use cases
-3. try/except for high-level functions from other packages
+3. FSPL for large rho with LD (Lee+09)
-4. Improve MulensData docstrings
+4. Binary source - allow setting flux ratio for all datasets in given band

 ## Specific tasks to be performed